francis-debug/odin-recipes/README.md

-This is a basic recipe website
-Its purpose is to practice HTML
+A basic recipe website to practice HTML